Skalyaev/libasm/README.md

 *In contrast, most high-level programming languages are generally portable across multiple architectures but require interpreting or compiling.*
 *Assembly language may also be called symbolic machine code.*

-## Objectives
-Recoding some of the standard C library functions in x86-64 assembly language.

 ## Table of contents
+> *This is about coding a few basic functions in assembly language.*

 - [x] strlen
 - [x] strcmp
 - [x] strcpy